microsoft/hands-on-lab-redis/docs/workshop.md

 # Display your account details
 az account show
-# Select your Azure subscription
+# Select your Azure subscription Id
 az account set --subscription <subscription-id>

 # Register the following Azure providers if they are not already